SwiftScriptr/Welcome/README.md

-Hi there, welcome my first intetactive live webpage.
+Hi there, welcome to my first live and interactive webpage.